-The patriarchal way of thinking is continuously produced, and circulated both in the real world and in the Internet.
-For Beauvoir (1989) this will result in a hegemonic way of thinking: women are always the other, second sex, and domestic.
+The patriarchal way of thinking is continuously produced and circulated in the real world and on the Internet.
+For Beauvoir (1989), this will result in a hegemonic way of thinking: women are always the other, second sex, and domestic.

-One of the hegemonic ways of thinking created by patriarchal culture is the myth of virginity that continues to be produced.
-We can see this meme in Figure 5 below
+One of the hegemonic ways of thinking created by patriarchal culture is the myth of virginity that continues to be produced, as seen in Figure 5.

 Figure 5.
 Virginity